 How many of us can remember the names of our great-grandparents?
-What about great great-grandparents.
+What about great great-grandparents or those in our lineages a 100 generations back?
 How many of us feel deeply connected to the place and the land in which we were born?
 It is becoming increasingly rare for families to remain in one place for more than a generation.

 We no longer tend to the land season after season or live in a way that we acknowledge our interdependence with the land, the elements, or the cyclical aspect of experiencing time.
 We have become scattered across the landscape as we are encouraged to leave home, attend educational institutions that will in-debt us, and to move once again to find a “good” job that will allow us to keep ourselves busy enough that we do not notice the types of trees and plants that live among us.

 Many Of Our Elders Have Also Forgotten

 Where are we encouraged to gather our stories, and to learn the old ways?
 Seeking out wisdom from our elders has been replaced by Google.
 But long before that, we demoted them because they too were not encouraged to listen to the wisdom of their grandparents.
 At some point, we shifted to only look ahead, to what was new and modern, to the things that would make our lives more efficient, not knowing what we were giving up in the process.
 This gap grows larger with each generation.
 But it is not too late to mend this gap, it begins with us.